jackyef/react-native-simple-firebase-auth/README.md

 # How to use
 - npm install
 - get your own firebase key from https://firebase.google.com
-- paste in your config object in src/app.js
+- paste in your firebase config object in src/app.js
 - react-native run-android OR react-native run-ios with your respective emulator running